ErikAbrahamson/what-the-truck/README.md

 1. Make platform API agnostic so I can:
 1. Cross-reference data between APIs and return the most relevant data from a given source; i.e., Yelp, Google Places, etc
 1. Geolocation.
 Not really a stretch
 1. Optimize for touch-screen devices
+1. g[11] rating system